checkeverything.ch

 • Battery puncture risk if mishandled

-• No guarantee the repair will work properly afterward
+• No guarantee the repair will work afterward

 Only attempt DIY repairs on devices older than three years that are already out of warranty.